cracker-developer/cracker-developer.github.io/_posts/TryHackMe/2025-08-30-tryhackme-event-horizon-writeup.md

 ### Reverse malicious script(reconstruct to binary)

-The reconstructed binary from `radius.ps1` is a `.NET`payload associated with the [Covenant C2](https://github.com/cobbr/Covenant){: .redirect } framework.
+The reconstructed binary from `radius.ps1` is a `.NET`payload associated with the <a href="https://github.com/cobbr/Covenant" class="redirect">Covenant C2</a> framework.
 Covenant is an open-source .NET-based command and control (C2) platform commonly used for remote access, post-exploitation and red team operations.
 By decompressing and analyzing the payload, we confirm that the attacker deployed Covenant C2 to maintain remote access and control over the compromised host.

 > Key points:
 - The PowerShell loader (`radius.ps1`) decompresses and loads a `.NET assembly in-memory`.